ibm-cloud-docs/codeengine/learning-path.md

 - Set up an {{site.data.keyword.registrylong_notm}} namespace to hold your built image.
 If the {{site.data.keyword.registryshort}} namespace is in a different account, [set up access](/docs/codeengine?topic=codeengine-add-registry).
 - [Build your source code](/docs/codeengine?topic=codeengine-build-image).

 Need help?
-Check out [Troubleshooting tips for builds](/docs/codeengine?topic=codeengine-troubleshoot-build).
+Check out [troubleshooting tips for builds](/docs/codeengine?topic=codeengine-troubleshoot-build).
 If you need more help, try [getting support](/docs/codeengine?topic=codeengine-get-support).

 ## Deploy your application
 {: #lp-deploy-app}